riscv-boom/riscv-boom/docs/sections/MemorySystemDCacheShim/memory.rst

 issuing the request (while the request is accessing the data arrays).

 The current data cache design accesses the SRAMs in a single-cycle.

+The cache has a three-stage pipeline and can accept a new request every cycle.
+The stages do the following:

+* S0: Send request address

+* S1: Access SRAM

+* S2: Perform way-select and format response data

+The data cache is also cache coherent which is helpful even in uniprocessor configurations for allowing a host machine or debugger to read BOOM’s memory.